-The Master of Education is a one-year (full time) eight-subject (80-credit points) graduate entry level course for qualified classroom teachers.
 The Master of Education is aimed largely at classroom practitioners.
 Christian educators who desire to deepen their understanding of educational practice through study in this course will develop their craft of Christian education through deeply engaging with reflective practice, critical thinking, and communication of ideas.
-This course provides an advanced grounding in educational theory and practice as understood from a biblical perspective.
-As such, the course encourages investigation into, and reflection on, current theory and practice, and where necessary, thoughtful deconstruction, and reconstruction towards application in effective practice within specific, local contexts.